RadekDobrovolny/radekd-web/src/index.md

 welcome:
     name: 'Radek Dobrovolný'
     title: 'Software Developer and Forest Keeper'
-    desc: 'I like to get involved in projects that make life or work easier.
+    desc: 'I like getting involved in projects that make life or work easier.
 Or just for fun.
 I like projects to have a beginning and an end.
 Small and local is beautiful.'
     greetings: 'Dobrý den'
     profile: 'assets/images/profile-bw-trans.png'
 ---